Here at InsuranceHub, we have experience helping furniture stores that sell:

 Do you finish or repair furniture?
 Paints, varnishes, strippers, degreasers, and solvents are highly flammable, Be sure to lock these up in metal storage cabinets.
 Keep all greasy rags stored in metal containers.
 Plastics, wood, fabric, and packing materials are all flammable too.
 Do not allow smoking on your premises.

 You are also facing breakage problems if you are selling fragile items like mirrors, lamps, and glass tables.

 Finally, install a monitored security system with cameras.

 Crime exposures: Are you currently doing background checks on all employees?
 Do you have set procedures in place in case of a hold-up or a shoplifting incident?

 - Do background checks.

-- Use separate collect, deposit and disburse cash.
+- Use separate employees to collect, deposit, and disburse cash.

 Inland marine exposures:

 - Do you offer credit to your customers?
 Then your accounts receivable is at risk.